What Is HEAR?

 - Post your supporting documents to CAO.

-One of our Schools Outreach Coordinators will virtually or where possible, visit in person 33 Schools across Cork, Kerry and Waterford, providing information on the Higher Education Access Route Scheme.
+DEIS Schools Visits: One of our ACCESS UCC Schools Outreach Coordinators will virtually or where possible, visit in-person UCC's 33 Linked DEIS Secondary Schools across Cork, Kerry and Waterford, providing information on the HEAR Scheme.
 Please contact your Guidance Counsellor to find out if and when your school visit is on and make sure to be there.

 Where Do I Find the PLUS Programme?

-The PLUS (Providing Links to Underrepresented School Leavers) Programme is located at the ACCESS UCC Recpetion, 1st floor, The Hub Building, UCC Main Campus, College Road, Cork, UCC.
+The PLUS (Providing Links to Underrepresented School Leavers) Programme is located at the ACCESS UCC Reception, 1st floor, The Hub Building, UCC Main Campus, College Road, Cork, UCC.